bjankord/brettjankord.com/content/blog/2013-01-10-active-development-on-categorizr-has-come-to-an-end.md

 ## Moving on

-While I see little reason to use device detection in my workflow, I know there are intances where a separate mobile site is preferred.
+While I see little reason to use device detection in my workflow, I know there are instances where a separate mobile site is preferred.
 I've decided to take the knowledge I've learned from working on Categorizr and create a simpler, smaller device detection script called [isMobile][16].

 It will come in two flavors: a mobile first detection of mobile devices, and a desktop first detection of mobile devices.